Azimuthal anisotropy of heavy-flavour decay electrons in p-Pb collisions at $ \sqrt{s_{\rm NN}}$ = 5.02 TeV: The ALICE Collaboration

 The systematic uncertainties from the above mentioned sources are also present in the $V_{2\Delta}^{\rm HFe-ch}$.
 The uncertainty related to the electron selection and the identification of non-heavy-flavour decay electrons on $V_{2\Delta}^{\rm HFe-ch}$ were quantified to be about 2--3\% and 5\%, respectively.
 The contamination of the associated particles by secondaries leads to a 3\% systematic uncertainty.
-In order to test whether the observed modulation and the non-zero $V_{2\Delta}^{\rm HFe-ch}$ could originate from a residual jet contribution, due to possible differences between the jet structures in low- and high-multiplicity collisions, the $\Delta\eta$ range used to obtain the $\Delta\varphi$ projection was varied by introducing a pseudorapidity gap.
+In order to test whether the observed $\Delta\varphi$ modulation and the non-zero $V_{2\Delta}^{\rm HFe-ch}$ could originate from a residual jet contribution, due to possible differences between the jet structures in low- and high-multiplicity collisions, the $\Delta\eta$ integration region was modified by excluding central intervals of $|\Delta\eta| < \Delta\eta^{gap}$, varying $\Delta\eta^{gap}$ from 0.2 to 0.6.
 The observed variation on $V_{2\Delta}^{\rm HFe-ch}$ was 11--15\%, depending on the electron $p_{\rm T}$ interval, and was taken as the systematic uncertainty from the jet subtraction.
 The stability of the $V_{2\Delta}^{\rm HFe-ch}$ value against the variation of the $\Delta\eta$ range suggests a long-range nature of the observed anisotropy.
 The inclusion of a $V_{3\Delta}^{\rm{HFe-ch}}$ term in the fit function, in Eq.~\ref{Eq:fit}, affects the $V_{2\Delta}^{\rm HFe-ch}$ estimation by less than 0.5\%.
 Combining the different uncertainty sources results in a total systematic uncertainty on $V_{2\Delta}^{\rm HFe-ch}$ of 13--16\% depending on $p_{\rm T}^{\rm e}$.